-The Proposition 64 Cohort II Grant Program for funding period May 1, 2021 through April 30, 2024 requires a Local Evaluation Plan (LEP) to ensure projects funded by the Board of State and Community Corrections (BSCC) can be evaluated to determine their impact and effectiveness.
+The Proposition 64 Cohort III Grant Program for funding period May 1, 2023 through April 30, 2028 requires a Local Evaluation Plan (LEP) to ensure projects funded by the Board of State and Community Corrections (BSCC) can be evaluated to determine their impact and effectiveness.
 The LEP is a written document that describes how the project will be monitored and evaluated and shows how evaluation results will be used for project improvement and decision making.
-The LEP should be developed before the project starts by program staff using a collaborative process that involves all relevant project stakeholders.
-Grantees are encouraged to identify an evaluator who can assist in the collaborative process of developing the LEP and guide the local evaluation throughout the grant cycle.
-This guideline was developed to assist grantees in creating a LEP that, at a minimum, addresses the information defined below.
+The LEP should be developed before the project starts by program staff using a collaborative process that involves all relevant project starts to the collaborative process of developing the LEP and guide the local evaluation throughout the grant cycle.
+This guideline, in partnership with the LEP Template, was developed to assist grantees in creating a LEP that, at a minimum, addresses the information defined below.